The Forbidden History of Heavenly Mother

 “King Solomon loved many foreign women… his wives turned away his heart after other gods.”
 (1 Kings 11:1, 4)

 The narrative concludes, “Solomon did evil in the eyes of the LORD” (1 Kgs 11:6), explicitly linking his downfall to his wives’ influence.
 Scholars such as John J. Burns note how 1 Kings 10:26–11:8 deliberately echoes Deuteronomic law, framing Solomon’s wealth, Egyptian horses, and foreign wives as violations of covenantal order.
-In the Deuteronomistic telling, the wisest king became the greatest example of how female influence and polytheism lead to idolatry and destruction.
+In the Deuteronomistic telling, even the wisest king becomes an example of how foreign wives and other gods lead to idolatry and ruin.

 Feminist readers have noted how these narratives are male-centered and male-dominated, giving no voice to the women involved.
 The women are deliberately silenced, portrayed only as obedient wives, concubines, or passive temptresses—stripped of all agency.
 It is unlikely that Bathsheba sought to tempt David.
 Rembrandt’s Bathsheba at Her Bath (1654), which depicts her reading David’s summons, underscores how later culture has fixated on Bathsheba’s role in David’s sin even though the biblical account gives her none.